lokesha348/ImageUpload/README.md

 Image Source Options
 The Image Upload Component supports two primary options for selecting an image:

-1.Gallery: Users can choose an image from the device's gallery.
+1. Gallery: Users can choose an image from the device's gallery.
-2.Camera: Users can capture a picture using the device's camera.
+2. Camera: Users can capture a picture using the device's camera.

 ## Preview Functionality
 Once an image is selected, users can preview it by tapping the "Preview" button.
 This feature allows users to confirm their selection before proceeding with the upload.